wp-plugins/wptouch/readme.txt

 == Frequently Asked Questions ==

-= I thought the iPhone/iPod touch shows my website fine the way it is now? =
+= I thought the iPhone/iPod touch/Android shows my website fine the way it is now? =

-Yes, that's true for the most part (minus flash support).
-However, first of all not all blogs are created equal, and some sites don't translate well in the viewport of the phone.
-Secondly, many WordPress sites today make heavy use of different javascripts which significantly increase the load time of pages, and drives users on EDGE batty.
-So we've come up with WPtouch, a slim, feature-rich, highly-customized "theme application" of which includes an admin interface to let you customize page icons and your logo.
+Yes, that's true for the most part.
+However, not all websites are created equal, with some sites failing to translate well in the viewport of a small mobile device.
+Many WordPress sites today make heavy use of different javascripts which significantly increase the load time of pages, and drive your visitors on 3G/EDGE batty.
+So we've come up with WPtouch, a lightweight, fast-loading, feature-rich and highly-customized "theme application" which includes an admin interface to let you customize many aspects of your site's presentation.

 = Well, what if my users don't like it and want to see my regular site? =

 There's an option in the footer on WPtouch for your users to easily switch between the WPtouch view and your site's regular appearance.
 It's that easy.
-We even put a little snippet of code into your current theme which will be shown only to iPhone/iPod touch users and give them the ability to switch between the two easily.
+We even automatically put a little snippet of code into your current theme which will be shown only to iPhone/iPod/Android visitors, giving them control to switch between the two site themes easily.

-= Will it slow down my blog? =
+= Will it slow down my blog, or increase my server load? =

 Not bloody likely!
 Unless of course you're getting slammed with all sorts of traffic because you've installed this sexy thang.
-The entire package for WPtouch is small.
-It was designed to be as lightweight and speedy as possible, while still serving your blog's content in a richly presented way.
+The entire package for WPtouch is small (300kb or so).
+It was designed to be as lightweight and speedy as possible, while still serving your site's content in a richly presented way, sparing no essential features like search, login, categories, tags, comments etc.

 == Screenshots ==